-There’s no shortage of inexpensive pond liner ideas out there.
-Today we take a look at a few of the cheap backyard pond ideas for pond liners, and the issues that you could run into by using them.
+There’s no shortage of inexpensive pond liner ideas on the market.
+In today's article, we take a look at a few of the cheap backyard pond ideas for pond liners, and the issues that you could run into by using them.

 Polyethylene Pond Liner

-- Polyethylene pond liners are pretty thin, meaning there is generally a higher chance of punctures than with thicker, sturdier materials.
+- Polyethylene pond liners are thin, meaning there is tends to be a higher chance of punctures than with thicker, sturdier materials.

-This means if you use polyethylene as your pond liner, you will likely need to dig up your pond to replace the lining sooner (and more frequently, if you choose to use it a second time) than if you used an EPDM liner.
+If you use polyethylene as your pond liner, you will likely find yourself digging up your pond to replace the lining sooner (whether due to punctures or general deterioration) than if you'd used an EPDM liner.

 PVC Pond Liner